-Relatively quickly after building the first prototype, it became clear that I would build a new version.
-The construction of the first WinDIY version worked in principle, but there was a need for optimization in some areas.
+Quickly after building the first prototype, it became clear that I would like to build a new (completely redisgned) version.
+The construction of the first version of WinDIY worked in principle, but there was a lot of room for optimization.

-I now want to implement these optimizations with a completely new design.
-For this, not only the design of the blades is being revised.
-The 3D printed generator will also be completely redesigned.
-In addition, I plan to simplify part of the somewhat complex mechanics.
+I want to implement these optimizations with a completely new design.
+For this, not only the design of the blades is being reworked.
+Also the 3D printed generator will be completely redesigned.
+In addition, I will also try to simplify the somewhat complex mechanics.
 Ultimately, the structure should be lighter, the turbine should run more efficiently and also be a little more compact.

 I'm currently working on the first basics such as the newly designed pitch actuator and the generator.
-You can see some of the first progress in the project logs. :)
+You can see the first progress in the project logs. :)

 Content that is not based on software/code: Unless otherwise stated, all works presented here that are not based on software/code are subject to the CC BY-NC-SA 4.0 license (attribution – non-commercial – dissemination under the same conditions 4.0 international).